Minor: Health, Medicine, and Society

 In college, I also want to continue becoming involved in the community- both inside and outside of the boundaries of the college because building these relationships and giving back to others have ignited my passion for learning and improvement.
 I am also looking forward to being involved with outreach programs, volunteering at non-profit organizations geared towards first-generation college students, and initiating more community improvement projects.
 With an intended major in biomedical engineering, I hope to solve the opioid crisis in Pennsylvania as it has become an increasing epidemic that has affected many families.

-By applying my knowledge I obtained in school and research, I will be able to design and create medical devices aimed to solve prevalent medical issues.
+By applying the knowledge I obtained in school and research, I will be able to design and create medical devices aimed to solve prevalent medical issues.
 With a higher level of education and a passion to give back to the community, I hope to work for either a biotechnology or pharmaceutical company in the future to advance technology in the field of biology, medicine, engineering, and research.”

 Major: Environmental Studies